SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetBusinessList.md

 so.topic: reference
 ---

-Gets a vector of Business objects.
+Gets a vector of NSBusiness objects.

 **Parameters:**
  - **businessIds** The identifiers of the NSBusiness objects